carrierwaveuploader/carrierwave-mongoid/README.md

 Follow the "Getting Started" directions in the main [Carrierwave repository](https://raw.github.com/jnicklas/carrierwave/).

-Add a fields to the model you want to mount the uploader on:

-    field :avatar, type: String

 [Suggested] Add the field to your attr_accessor list for mass assignment protection:

     attr_accessible :avatar, :avatar_cache

-Now you can cache files by assigning them to the attribute, they will automatically be stored when the record is saved.
+Now you can cache files by assigning them to the attribute; they will automatically be stored when the record is saved.
 Ex:

     u = User.new
     u.avatar = File.open('somewhere')